crtdaniele/formesome/README.md

 - ~~useFormesome: return a isValid (boolean)~~
 - ~~useFormesome: return a clean form with only the required inputs~~
 - ~~useFormesome: return a clean form with all inputs~~
-- Add ViteJS at the demo app
-- Add UX at the demo app
+- ~~Add the debug mode~~
+- useFormesome: add reset method
+- useFormesome: return an object with the errors
 - Types: add new validations
-- Add coverage of hook useFormesome
-- useFormesome: remove return "form" and add "errors"
 - Create the documentation (docusaurus)
 - Insert augumentation for the name of the form
 - Create yaml to publish in npm